Solutions For All Chapters – Science Class 8

 7. What new substance is formed when a mixture of iron filings and sulfur powder is heated, and how is it different from the original mixture?
 Also, write the word equation for the reaction.

-Answer:- When a mixture of iron filings and sulfur powder is heated, a new substance called iron sulfide is formed.
+Answer:- When iron filings and sulfur powder are heated, they form a new substance called iron sulfide.

-Word Equation for the Reaction: Iron + Sulfur → Iron sulfide
+Word Equation: Iron + Sulfur → Iron sulfide

 8. Is it possible for a substance to be classified as both an element and a compound?
 Explain why or why not